Regional Garden Show: Garden shows in the individual federal states

-Baden-Wüerttemberg
+Baden-Württemberg

 From 1980 to 2000, the "large horticultural shows" were held annually in Baden-Württemberg.
 Since 2001, they have been held annually, alternating with the "small state garden shows", the so-called green projects.
 For green projects, the state provides a subsidy of a maximum of two million euros for green projects and a maximum of five million euros for state horticultural shows, whereby the municipalities also have to make corresponding contributions of their own.
 By 2010, the state has granted almost 80 million euros in state subsidies.
 This has resulted in at least three times and in some cases even seven times the amount of investment on the part of the municipalities; they invested around 153 million euros: In the process, around 625 hectares of green spaces were created, redesigned and permanently secured.
 The State Horticultural Shows and green projects provide the impetus for comprehensive structural developments that create a spirit of optimism in the municipalities and strengthen their economic development.
 An expert commission will evaluate the applications and assess the submitted concepts on site.
 The Council of Ministers then awards the state garden shows and green projects in a cabinet meeting.

 The last strongly visited State Garden Show in Baden-Württemberg before the introduction of the "Green Projects" in 2001 was the 1992 State Garden Show in the "Gold City" of Pforzheim with a peak number of visitors of 1.6 million.
 Thereafter, the number of visitors at state level also fell well below one million in each case.
 For this reason, the state government decided as early as 1996 to carry out the smaller "green projects" in Baden-Württemberg every two years from 2001 onwards.
 In 2014 Schwäbisch Gmünd set a new record with around 2 million visitors.